FriendsOfShopware/FroshPlatformMailArchive/README.md

 ## Description

-This plugins adds an MailArchive to your Shopware-Administration stored in Database.
+This plugin adds an MailArchive to your Shopware-Administration stored in Database.

 ### Features